Adroiti/docs-for-code-review-tools/checkstyle-ModifiedControlVariable.md

-Pattern: Ensure thatthat for loop control variables are not modified inside the for block
+Pattern: Control variable is modified

 Issue: -

 ## Description

-Check for ensuring that for loop control variables are not modified inside the for block.
+Check for ensuring that `for` loop control variables are not modified inside the `for` block.
 An example is:

                for (int i = 0; i < 1; i++) {